openshift/managed-cluster-config/README.md

 # managed-cluster-config repository

 This repo contains static configuration specific to a "managed" OpenShift Dedicated (OSD) cluster.
 ## How to use this repo
+https://issues.redhat.com/browse/SDE-2786 has change the repo slightly: /deploy holds the sources of truth, and /generated_deploy holds the configurations that will be applied by Hive.
 To add a new SelectorSyncSet, add your yaml manifest to the `deploy` dir, then run the `make` command.

 Alternatively you can enable GitHub Actions on your fork and `make` will be ran automatically.
 Additionally, the action will create a new commit with the generated files.

 To add an ACM (Governance) Policy
-- If the manifest of the object you want to convert to policy already exists in `deploy` : go to `script/generate-policy-config.py` and add the directory you want to convert in the directory array.
+- If the manifest of the object you want to convert to policy already exists in `deploy` : in the object config.yaml, add a field `policy: `destination: "acm-policies"` (example: https://github.com/openshift/managed-cluster-config/blob/master/deploy/backplane/cee/config.yaml)
-- If the manifest of the object does not exist; add your manifests; then add the directory of your manifest into the array in `script/generate-policy-config.py`.
+- If the manifest of the object does not exist: add your manifests with a config.yaml file.
+If you only want this object to be deployed as Policy, see example:  https://github.com/openshift/managed-cluster-config/blob/master/deploy/hs-mgmt-route-monitor-operator/config.yaml
-- If the manifest is SubjectPermission, add the directory of the manifest into the array in `script/generate-subjectpermissions-policy-template.py` then run `make` as usual

-`make` will look for the `policy-generator-config.yaml` files, runs it with the PolicyGenerator binary and save the output to `deploy/acm-policies` directory. `make` will then automatically add the policy as a new SelectorySyncSet.
+`make` will look for `config.yaml` files, runs it with the PolicyGenerator binary and save the output to `generated_deploy/acm-policies` directory. `make` will then automatically add the policy as a new SelectorySyncSet.

 # Building